 Imagine 4D is now entering the real estate market, which Royer hopes will grow to represent a third of the company’s revenue.

-To help the company get a footing in the sector, Imagine 4D has secured a grant from the Quebec government department responsible for export and innovation.
-The grant covers up to 50 per cent of Station IX costs for two real estate projects.
+To help the company get a footing in the sector, Imagine 4D has secured a grant from a government department responsible for export and innovation.
+The grant covers a significant portion of Station IX costs for two real estate projects.

 The first deal was with Laval-based developer Montoni, which will use Station IX technology at its head office to promote its portfolio of industrial sites and the mixed-use Espace Montmorency development in Laval, which is now under construction.

 Imagine 4D is now aiming to ink a deal with a developer that is launching a project in Canada (outside of Quebec) next year.

 “For us, it’s important to show that we’re open to export it,” Royer says.
 For a high-end residential project, it “could be amazing.”

 Imagine 4D was founded in 2015 by co-founder and CEO Fernando Petruzziello.
 He had the same titles at Mechtronix, a manufacturer of full-flight simulators and provider of pilot training services, which was acquired by Textron in 2013.